S-Sharvesh/Personalized-Fitness-Tracker-with-Recommendations/README.md

 # Personalized-Fitness-Tracker-with-Recommendations

+# For reference go through the PDF file given.

 # Project Overview:

 The Fitness Tracker is a comprehensive web application designed to help users monitor and manage their fitness activities.
 With a user-friendly interface, this application allows individuals to log exercises, track progress, and receive personalized recommendations based on their fitness goals.
 It leverages a robust backend database to store user data securely and efficiently.